hattori-lab/SACRA/README.md

     - `id` : Alignment identity threshold of PARs (default: 75%).

 ## STEP 3. pcratio
-Calculates the depth of continuously aligned reads (CARs) and the PARs/CARs ratio (PC ratio) at the candidate chimeric positions.
+Calculate the depth of continuously aligned reads (CARs) and the PARs/CARs ratio (PC ratio) at the candidate chimeric positions.

 - The options for using this step is below.
 You can change these options in the config.yml.
     - `ad` : Minimum length of alignment start/end position from candidate chimeric position (default: 50bp).
-For obtaining the CARs, the alignments which have an alignment start and end position distant by this threshold or more from the candidate chimeric position are detected as CARs.
+CARs are detected if it have the alignment with start and end position distant by this threshold or more from the candidate chimeric position.
     - `id` : Alignment identity threshold of CARs (default: 75%).

     ![PARs_CARs](https://github.com/hattori-lab/SACRA/blob/development/documentation/images/PARs_CARs.png)